mhsung/kaist-cs492h-3dml-2021-spring/classification/README.md

     'model': '',
 ```

-Press the re-run button (<i class="fa fa-coffee"></i>) at the top.
+Press the re-run button (:fast_forward:) at the top.
 This will train the PointNet classification code with the ModelNet40 data.

 Revert the above two lines, and re-run.
 This will test the trained PointNet classification model.
 Check whether the test accuracy is the same as the training result.